4rft5/ha-subsonic-monitor/README.md

 A Home Assistant add-on that monitors a Subsonic API (Navidrome, etc) profile and allows it to be displayed as a card.

 ## Information
-This add-on tries to bridge a gap that somehow doesn't exist between Home Assistant and Subsonic APIs.
+This add-on tries to bridge a gap that somehow exists between Home Assistant and Subsonic APIs.
 As of right now, it gets information from the API (username, password, server url) and passes it through to make the card.

 The add-on uses the API to calculate playback state and the title and artist of the song.
 The playback state status is represented and updated as the icon for the card, as well as the album art.